 I look at the group of 4 MIT computer science graduates vacationing together and realize I should stop referring to them in my head as the brainiacs and actually learn their names and about their lives now.
 After all, they may just be able to science their way out of this situation.
-I challenge them with building an Internet for us…and I was actually serious about this request.
+I challenged them to build an Internet for us…and I was actually serious about this request.
 I figured if anyone could do it they could…right?

 Solving a Travel Crisis

-One day delayed might not be that big of deal – however tomorrow’s weather forecast is worse than today’s and the likelihood of us getting off the peninsula tomorrow are extremely low.
+A one-day delay might not be that big of a deal – however, tomorrow’s weather forecast is worse than today’s and the likelihood of us getting off the peninsula tomorrow is extremely low.

 You Can Look But You Can’t Touch

-Upon the 2nd day guests are still joking and getting to know each other and each conversation seems to end on, “Oh, if we could only look that up on the internet…” People read, they played card games, teenagers listened to their ipods non-stop, and despite the Gilliland’s Island feel, everyone was really calm and accepting of the setback.
+Upon the 2nd day, guests are still joking and getting to know each other and each conversation seems to end with, “Oh, if we could only look that up on the internet…” People read and played card games.
+Teenagers listened to their iPods non-stop, and despite the Gilliland’s Island feel, everyone was really calm and accepting of the setback.
 Sure, pancakes, sausage, and unlimited coffee in the morning certainly help the overall mood of being stranded.

 Testing the Winds